 1. Combine the flour, and salt – mix.

-2. Add ghee and hot water (depending on flour, you may need to add more water).
+2. Add ghee and hot water (depending on the flour, you may need to add more water).

-5. Working with one ball at a time, flatten slightly into a disk and flour both sides.
+6. Working with one ball at a time, flatten slightly into a disk and flour on both sides.

-8. Preheat skillet or non-stick pan (tava) over medium heat.
-Once hot, cook chapati until bubbles begin to appearing – approximately 1 minute.
+9. Preheat skillet or non-stick pan (tava) over medium heat.
+Once hot, cook chapati until bubbles begin to appear – approximately 1 minute.

-10. Flip twice more for 30 seconds each side.
+11. Flip twice more for 30 seconds on each side.
 Stack, and cover the chapati as you continue to cook.